 Admission Requirements: Students are admitted as freshmen or transfers.
-Undeclared students or those changing majors to dietetics must fill out a Change of Major form.
+Transfer students, undeclared students, or students changing majors or desiring a major in this program must have a minimum GPA of 2.75 in previous college credit.
+Undeclared students or those changing majors to nutrition and dietetics must fill out a Change of Major form.

 Academic Requirements: All NAD students are required to maintain a cumulative GPA of 2.75 to continue as juniors as defined by the program.
 NAD student cumulative GPA's will be reviewed prior to starting any NAD junior courses (NFS 401, Medical Nutrition Therapy I and NFS 330, Integrative and Functional Nutrition).
-Students failing to meet the GPA requirement cannot advance in the program until they have met the required GPA and cannot, therefore, graduate with a degree in dietetics (effective for Freshman and Transfers Fall 2015).
+Students failing to meet the GPA requirement cannot advance in the program until they have met the required GPA and cannot, therefore, graduate with a degree in nutrition and dietetics (effective for Freshman and Transfers Fall 2015).

-The baccalaureate degree in the NAD requires a total of 120 credits.
-Of these, 19 credits are in the areas that meet the Buffalo State General Education requirement, 49 - 50 credits are in the major and 39 credits are from courses outside the Department that are required to meet some of the ACEND core knowledge requirements and may meet some of the Intellectual Foundation requirements.
+The baccalaureate degree in the NAD requires a total of 111 credits.
+Of these, 33 credits are in the areas that meet the Buffalo State General Education requirement, 46 credits are in the major and 32 credits are from courses outside the Department that are required to meet some of the ACEND core knowledge requirements and may meet some of the General Education 23 requirements.
+Students are encouraged to consider a minor to meet the 120-credit general university graduation requirement.